RustyYato/generic-vec/README.md

 ## Basic Usage

-On stable `no_std` you have two choices on for which storage you can use `SliceVec` or `InitSliceVec`.
-There are three major differences between them.
+On stable `no_std` you have four choices on for which storage you can use `SliceVec`, `InitSliceVec`, `TypeVec`, and `ZSVec`.

+`SliceVec` and `InitSliceVec` are pretty similar, you give them a slice buffer, and they store all of thier values in that buffer.
+But have three major differences between them.

 * You can pass an uninitialized buffer to `SliceVec`
 * You can only use `Copy` types with `InitSliceVec`